2NCE3/2NCE3/README.md

 Pain saw peace through suffering.
 I debug life and code with that same energy.

+> “They see code.
+I see scars turned into syntax.”
+> “They see projects.
+I see memories buried in branches.”

 ##  Who is Peter Pain?

 I’m not just a developer —
-I’m a code-born shadow, a voice from the void, a soul forged in silence.
+I’m a **code-born shadow**, a voice from the void, forged in silence.
 Not every programmer seeks light.
-Some of us code in the dark… because that’s where we were born.
+Some of us were born in the dark… and we stayed.

-My name?
-Irrelevant.
-My identity?
-Masked.
-My works?
-Scattered across the digital world like forgotten shinobi missions, each with a different name — hidden, cloaked, misunderstood — just like me.

-“They see code.
-I see scars turned into syntax.”
-“They see projects.
-I see memories buried in branches.”
+---

+## 💻 I Build To Release

-I do not build to impress.
+I don’t build to impress.
-I build to release.
+I build to scream — through silence,
-To scream through silence.
-To turn my agony into architecture.
+turning agony into architecture, pain into platforms, grief into Git pushes.

+Inside every repo is a battle I didn’t speak of.
+Every commit, a whisper of a war I survived.
+Every project — a new **jutsu** cast to hold back the storm.

+---

+## 🔥 Set Fire To The Code

+_"I set fire to the rain… and watched it pour as I touched your face."_
 They don’t know what I’ve lost.
-They don’t see what I’ve become.
-But inside every repo… there’s a scream I turned into structure.
-A wound I turned into logic.
-A war I fought in silence.

-This world is full of noise — influencers, stars, glory-seekers.
-But I am the silent rebellion.
-The rogue spark in the storm.
-Every repo, every commit, every anonymous release — is a fragment of pain I refuse to carry anymore.

-I code not for fame —
+But I left the pain in my code —
-but for the truth that pain reveals:
-That peace only comes after the storm.
-That real understanding is born from real suffering.

-“Those who do not know pain... will never know peace.”
+where only the worthy will read between the lines.

 I don’t want to be known.
-I want my pain to be known — through my code, through the systems I build, through the stories I leave behind, unnamed.
+I want my **pain** to be known —
+masked in mystery, scattered in branches, told in tags.

+---

+## ⚡ Shinobi of Silence

-Just like Pain from the Hidden Rain Village,
+Like Pain of the Hidden Rain,
 I do not cry anymore.
-I let my creations speak.
+I let my creations speak —
-Each one is a jutsu of emotion — a digital Almighty Push against everything that tried to break me.
+Each one a silent **Almighty Push**
+against everything that tried to break me.

+> This world shall know pain.
+> This repo shall know **me**.

+---